Amy Sherald: Breonna Taylor portrait

 In 2020, Sherald painted Breonna Taylor's portrait on the September cover of Vanity Fair.
 After the 26-year-old medical worker was shot and killed by Louisville police officers in her apartment in March, her case received nationwide attention and fueled demonstrations throughout the world, along with the murders of Ahmaud Arbery and George Floyd.
 Sherald created this image of Taylor with her signature gray-scale skin coloring, along with a free-flowing blue dress against an aqua background.
 Sherald told Vanity Fair: "[Taylor] sees you seeing her.
 The hand on the hip is not passive, her gaze is not passive.
 She looks strong!
 I wanted this image to stand as a piece of inspiration to keep fighting for justice for her.
 When I look at the dress, it kind of reminds me of Lady Justice.

-The painting was jointly acquired by the Smithsonian National Museum of African American History and Culture in Washington D.C. and the Speed Art Museum in Louisville, KY.
+The painting was jointly acquired by the Smithsonian National Museum of African American History and Culture in Washington, D.C., and the Speed Art Museum in Louisville, KY.
 It was featured in the Speed Art Museum's exhibit "Promise, Witness, Remembrance" honoring the life of Breonna Taylor in 2021.

-From the sale of the portrait, Sherald gave $1 million to the University of Louisville in 2022 to establish two grant programs in Breonna Taylor’s name.
+From the sale of the portrait, Sherald gave $1 million to the University of Louisville in 2022 to establish two grant programs in Breonna Taylor's name.

+Trans Forming Liberty

+In 2024, Sherald painted a depiction of the Statue of Liberty modeled after black transgender artist Arewa Basit, entitled "Trans Forming Liberty".

+In July 2025, Sherald withdrew her solo show "American Sublime" from the Smithsonian National Portrait Gallery, after the gallery discussed removing the portrait from the show in response to internal concerns about provoking President Donald Trump.
+The gallery had proposed replacing the portrait with a video display of people reacting to the painting and discussing transgender issues, but according to Sherald the video had included anti-trans rhetoric, and so she rejected it.

+The New Yorker magazine used Trans Forming Liberty as its cover for the August 11, 2025, issue.
+It was the second time her work had been used on a New Yorker cover; her first cover was Miss Everything (Unsuppressed Deliverance) in the March 24, 2025 issue.

+On September 3, 2025, it was announced that "American Sublime" would be exhibited at the Baltimore Museum of Art (2 November-5 April 2026).
+She will also be awarded their Artist Who Inspires Award at the BMA Ball 2025 on November 22, 2025.

+At the High Museum of Art’s David Driskell Prize gala on September 20, 2025, director Rand Suffolk announced that American Sublime would be exhibited at the High 15 May – 27 September 2026.